 Online programming courses and coding bootcamps have helped change the face of developer education - what was once only the domain of computer science majors and highly specialized tradespeople is now available to anyone with the will to learn.

 At Lighthouse Labs, we are often answering inquiries from the curious public who have heard about us and the importance of learning to code.
-We get emails from people of all backgrounds wondering where to start, asking anything from what resources are available to introduce their kids, to whether or not 65 is too old to learn Software Development (hint: definitely not 🙅).
+We get emails from people of all backgrounds wondering where to start, asking anything from what resources are available to introduce their kids, to whether or not 65 is too old to learn software development (hint: definitely not 🙅).

 The first, most important piece that we ask someone interested in learning more about coding is why.
 What is your end goal, and what is motivating you to succeed?
 Before you decide where to start, consider what you want to achieve with your education and what you are hoping to be able to create with the new programming skills you gain.
 Everyone has different learning styles, ambitions and available time.
 Whether you’re a beginner looking to learn the basics, an aspiring Developer ready to start a new career or a seasoned Programmer looking to expand your knowledge, we’ve compiled resources for you to grow your technical capacity.

-In 2015 we released Learning To Code In Canada: A Comprehensive Guide, which explored the different schools and programs available for those looking to learn to code.
-Our goal in this updated guide is to break down the different approaches and provide connections to resources & organizations to help you expand your coding knowledge.
+Previously, we released Learning To Code In Canada: A Comprehensive Guide, which explored the different schools and programs available for those looking to learn to code.
+Our goal in this updated guide is to break down the different approaches and provide connections to resources and organizations to help you expand your coding knowledge.
 In an effort to show off the amazing talent and opportunities provided in our country, many of the resources below have been built by or contain material created by Canadians. 🇨🇦

-Learn coding fundamentals.
+- Learn coding fundamentals (beginner)

 Knowing where to start is often the biggest hurdle when you begin learning to code.
-Depending on what you’re hoping to achieve and your individual learning style, you can start in-person at a workshop, try a little HTML & CSS online or dive head first into a introductory course.
+Depending on what you’re hoping to achieve and your individual learning style, you can start in-person at a workshop, try a little HTML & CSS online or dive head first into an introductory course.
 Luckily in Canada there are many organizations that exist and run events purely to encourage you to overcome that first hurdle!

-Beginner coding opportunities:
+Beginner coding opportunities

 Learning in isolation can be tricky and programming in pairs has endless advantages.
 When you attend a workshop, you’ll have Developers who will act as your mentors and work with you through your coding challenges.
 There are plenty of community groups and organizations that offer free or low cost one-off workshops for you to try learning to code in-person.
 These workshops are often delivered by people with years of experience, so it’s a great chance to get exposed to the realities of the profession and learn some different styles of problem solving.

-- Check your local public library!
+Check your local public library!

 If you’re serious about learning to code, you may want to invest in your education with a local institution that offers in-person coding courses.
 Dipping a toe in by taking a part-time course allows you to push through challenges and expedites your learning.
 You’ll also gain access to mentorship which can help you develop your personal goals and programming style.
 The curriculum for these programs is often tailored specifically to allow you to progress quickly and gain some programming independence.

-- Local Community Colleges
+Local Community Colleges

-- Extended studies at local Universities
+Extended studies at local Universities

-So you’ve covered the basics and you’re comfortable creating simple projects, have dabbled in a few different languages or frameworks and have a solid grasp on programming fundamentals.
+So you’ve covered the basics and you’re comfortable creating simple projects, have dabbled in a few different coding languages or frameworks and have a solid grasp on programming fundamentals.
 You could be using these skills in a hybrid role, for communicating with your developer team, acting as a project manager or simply coding for pleasure.
 The best advice we can offer you is to never stop coding.
 Create a project from start to finish, contribute to open source projects, and push yourself outside of your comfort zone.

-Intermediate Coding Opportunities:
+Intermediate Coding Opportunities

-The deeper into development you dive, the more difficult it can be to determine the right resources to continue your education.
+The deeper into web development you dive, the more difficult it can be to determine the right resources to continue your education.
 You’ll need to reflect on what you enjoy about coding and what aspects you’d like to explore.
 Whether you’re ready to start publishing your own products or just want to expand your knowledge, here are a few resources to help you push forward.